octobercms/docs/database-relations.md

     October\Rain\Database\Models\DeferredBinding::cleanUp(1);

-> **Note**: October automatically destroys deferred bindings that are older than 5 days.
-It happens when a back-end user logs into the system.
+> **Note**: October CMS automatically destroys deferred bindings that are older than 5 days.
+It happens when a backend user logs into the system.

 <a name="disable-deferred-binding"></a>
 ### Disable Deferred Binding

 Sometimes you might need to disable deferred binding entirely for a given model, for instance if you are loading it from a separate database connection.
 In order to do that, you need to make sure that the model's `sessionKey` property is `null` before the pre and post deferred binding hooks in the internal save method are run.
-To do that, you can bind to the model's `model.saveInternal` event:
+To do that, you can bind to the model's `model.saveInternal` event.

     public function __construct()
     {
         $result = parent::__construct(...func_get_args());

         $this->bindEvent('model.saveInternal', function () {
             $this->sessionKey = null;
         });

         return $result;
     }